nosnastya/data-table-code-challenge/README.md

 VI.
 Add drag and drop functionality to the columns of the table.
 (You should be able to switch position of the columns: eg. 5 -> 1, 1 -> 2, etc).

 VII.
 Add client side pagination on scroll.

+VII.
+Optimize the state management of the app.

 ## Conditions